 Otto Trucking is an aggregate transport company based in Phoenix.
-We offer a variety of dump trucks and excavation equipment to suit our customers requirements.
+We offer a variety of dump truck and excavation equipment for earth work and site development projects.
 Many of Arizona’s largest contractors choose Otto Trucking to transport material to and from their job sites in a safe, efficient, and timely manner.
 We continuously strive to be the trucking company of choice for jobs large or small.

 Founder and CEO Alan Otto began with one truck in North Dakota.
 In 1984 he relocated to Arizona and Otto Trucking began 25 years of growth with the Arizona economy.
 Today, Otto Trucking operates over 150 tractor trailers and is the largest aggregate transporter in the Southwest.
 Our company continues to expand to meet growing demand for efficient and consolidated trucking in Arizona and surrounding states.